sphireinc/Quarry/README.md

 No magic ORM.
 No forced codegen.
 No string-concat sadness.

-## Project Status
+## Why Quarry Exists

 Quarry is for Go developers who want to keep SQL explicit without hand-rolling fragile query strings.

 Use it to compose queries, add dynamic filters, map user-facing sort options safely, include raw SQL fragments with bound arguments, and scan results when you want a lightweight helper instead of a full ORM.

 The API is intentionally small.
-Quarry stays small, explicit, and hard to misuse.
+Quarry stays explicit and hard to misuse.
 Every change must make SQL composition clearer, safer, or more reliable, not more magical.

 For more detail, see: